DeNA/DeClang/llvm/docs/PointerAuth.md

 ## Introduction

-Pointer Authentication is a mechanism by which certain pointers are signed, are modified to embed that signature in their unused bits, and are authenticated (have their signature checked) when used, to prevent pointers of unknown origin from being injected into a process.
+Pointer Authentication is a mechanism by which certain pointers are signed.

-To enforce Control Flow Integrity (CFI), this is mostly used for all code pointers (function pointers, vtables, ...), but certain data pointers specified by the ABI (vptr, ...) are also authenticated.
+When a pointer gets signed, a cryptographic hash of its value and other values (pepper and salt) is stored in unused bits of that pointer.

-Additionally, with clang extensions, users can specify that a given pointer be signed/authenticated.
+Before the pointer is used, it needs to be authenticated, i.e., have its signature checked.
+This prevents pointer values of unknown origin from being used to replace the signed pointer value.

 At the IR level, it is represented using: